n4wf3l/n4wf3l/README.md

 ## About Me

 - 💼 I'm currently studying at Erasmushogeschool Brussel.
-- 🎓 I have a background in Erasmushogeschool Brussel.
+- 🎓 I have a background in Programming.
-- 🌱 Currently, I'm learning Flutter.
+- 🌱 Currently, I'm learning React and NextJS.
 - 🗣️ Multilingual : English, French and Dutch.
 - 💬 Feel free to contact me to discuss anything related to software development.